-Dendriform (or dendritic) pulmonary ossification is a rare morphological subtype of pulmonary ossification where the thin branching calcified lines on CT resemble a dendrite.
-They principally have a peripheral and basal distribution and is thought to be metaplastic in etiology.
+Dendriform (or dendritic) pulmonary ossification is a rare morphological subtype of pulmonary ossification whereby the thin branching calcified lines on CT resemble a dendrite (however a dendritic pattern may not always be present on CT).

 The dense hilum sign suggests a pathological process at the hilum or in the lung anterior or posterior to the hilum.
 Malignancy, especially lung cancer, should be suspected.

 On a well-centered chest posteroanterior (PA) radiograph the density of the hilum is comparable on...

 The dependent viscera sign is one of the signs of diaphragmatic rupture on axial CT or MR images, where herniated viscera lie against the posterior thoracic wall in a dependent position, as they are no longer supported by the diaphragm.